Yes, take me there

 JASIS 2026 — Chiba, Japan

 Our Asia-Pacific team is heading back to JASIS (Japan Analytical & Scientific Instruments Show) at Makuhari Messe in Chiba.
 Following strong showings in prior years, we’ll showcase our latest innovations in sample introduction and host technical discussions for customers and partners across the region.
-Dates, booth number, and session details will be announced soon on our website and emailed to our subscribers.
-We look forward to seeing our Asian customers and partners at the event.

-CEM Fall Seminar Tour — “From Digestion to Data”
+Fall Seminar Tour — “From Digestion to Data”

 What to Expect: Expert-led sessions on digestion optimization, acid and standard selection, sample introduction best practices, and generating clean, defensible data.
 Real questions answered by specialists who’ve seen it all.
 Breakfast and lunch provided.
 Spots are limited — register early.